palishiita/Feature-selection-optimizers/README.md

 ### Teaching-Learning-Based Optimization (TLBO)
 - Inspired by the educational dynamics between teachers and students in a classroom.
 - Operates in two phases: the Teacher Phase (global search) and Learner Phase (local improvement).

-We need binary versions of GWO and TLBO because feature selection is a discrete 0/1 problem, and binary adaptations allow the algorithms to explore the binary search space effectively by updating bit selections rather than continuous values.

 ---